 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 “Base price for all GSD or Dutch pups is $350.00.
-This includes full deworming, all three puppy vaccines, Rabies, microchip, and vet exams.
+This includes full deworming, age appropriate vaccines, microchip, & vet exam.
 Also includes basic training.
 Additional training available for fee.
-Deposit is no refundable as we remove the pup from being available and finding it a suitable home.”
+Deposit is non refundable as we remove the pup from being available and finding it a suitable home.
+The longer we hold a pup the more time, money we have to put in.”

 You can drive or fly to pick up your puppy from Nicole.